naure/zk/README.md

 The proof-of-work sets the minimum effort required from an attacker to try a commitment, if looking for favorable challenges.

-## Constant-size proof of subset
+## Concise commitment scheme

-The commitment scheme turns the set of hidden responses into a single number.
+The commitment scheme turns the list of hidden responses into a single number.
-After the responses to reveal are chosen, it produces a proof that they belong to the commited set.
+After the responses to reveal are chosen, it produces a proof that those were indeed parts of the commitment.

 It is based on RSA, in a setting where the private key is known to no one.
-Hopefully, a good trusted setup is available, see https://en.wikipedia.org/wiki/RSA_numbers#RSA-2048.
+Hopefully, a good trusted setup is available and standing since 1991, see https://en.wikipedia.org/wiki/RSA_numbers#RSA-2048.

+### Size

+* One number as commitment (256 bytes with RSA).
+* One number as proof of membership (same).
+* A proof of non-memberships, of size proportional to the amount of data revealed, which is relatively small if the underlying protocol is efficient.

+This adds up to much less than with a hash-based solution like Merkle trees or Bloom filters.
+With those, each revealed value, even if small, requires several hashes and a salt (16 bytes each).

+### Scheme

 1. Hash values of the set into prime numbers.